RyanNourse/Scanner/README.md

 There will be 23 tokens that is searched for in the file and if that token is found the code will assign that token to the correct char, value, or method.
 Tokens:
 ERROR, ENDOFFILE, LBRACE, RBRACE, EQUALASSIGN, EE, STRING, SEMI, LPAREN, RPAREN, GRE, GR, MULTIPLY, DIVIDE, PLUS, MINUS, MOD, COMMA, AND, OR, NOT, FLOAT,NONE

+There is a file called "example.txt" that will have the test case used